 He has consulted extensively with various government ministries, statutory boards and government-linked companies of the Singapore government.
 Khee Giap has served as a member of the Resource Panel of the Government Parliamentary Committee for Transport and Government Parliamentary Committee for Finance and Trade since 2007.

 Soo Sen was appointed to the Board on 14 August 2006 and last re-elected on 23 April 2013.
 He is the Chairman of the Remuneration Committee, as well as member of the Audit Committee and Nominating Committee of the Company.

 Soo Sen was a Member of Parliament for Joo Chiat Constituency from 1997 to 2011.
 He was a Minister of State and had served in several ministries including the Ministry of Community Development, Youth and Sports, Ministry of Education, and Ministry of Trade and Industry.
 Before entering politics, he was involved in the starting up of the China-Singapore Suzhou Industrial Park as its founding Chief Executive Ofﬁcer in 1994, laying the foundation and framework for infrastructure and utilities development for the industrial park.
 He holds a Masters in Management Science from the University of Stanford, USA.

-After leaving public service in 2006, Mr Chan joined Keppel Corporation Ltd as Director, Chairman's Office.
+After leaving public service in 2006, Soo Sen joined Keppel Corporation Ltd as Director, Chairman’s Ofﬁce.
 In 2009, he joined Singbridge International Singapore Pte Ltd, a company fully owned by Temasek Holdings to undertake major international projects, as Executive Vice President.
-Mr Chan is now advising a few investment companies on their China Projects.
-He is also an Independent Director in a few listed companies and an adjunct professor in Nanyang Technological University.
+Soo Sen is now advising a few investment companies on their China Projects.
+He is also an Independent Director in a few listed companies and an adjunct professor at the Nanyang Technological University, Singapore.